Affirmative Action Office Home

 -If an employee has been the victim of sexual harassment, Title VII may have been violated.
 If a student has been the victim of sexual harassment, there may have been a violation of Title IX.
 As the Title IX Coordinator on campus, this office is responsible for coordinating the proper response to sexual harassment.

--Although complaints of harassment between two students are handled by the judicial affairs office, the AAO is still a valuable resource of information for victims of that type of harassment.
+-Although complaints of harassment between two students are handled by the Student Conduct office, the AAO is still a valuable resource of information for victims of that type of harassment.
 The AAO office welcomes all inquiries.

 -SUNY Oneonta- AAO/ Title IX Coordinator Andrew Stammel x2835